arduino/docs-content/content/arduino-cloud-new/02.hardware/04.lora/lora.md

 ![Deploy a new container.](assets/cloud-lora-gateway-img-02.png )

 ###  Register a Gateway on TTS

 As **Arduino Cloud IoT** is now interfacing with the **The Things Stack** network, you can set up your own gateway through their services (this can be done through the same console that is used to check device status).
 You can visit [The Things Industries](https://www.thethingsindustries.com/stack/ ) to see what commercial gateways are supported.

 See below links for more resources on adding gateways to the Things Stack network.

 - [Adding Gateways | The Things Industries](https://www.thethingsindustries.com/docs/gateways/adding-gateways/ )
 - [Recommended Gateways | YouTube](https://www.youtube.com/watch?v=h_6dIte_IxI&ab_channel=TheThingsNetwork )

-##  Conclusion

-In this guide we have gone through the steps necessary to connect a MKR WAN 1300/1310 board to the **Arduino Cloud** via **The Things Network**.
-We have briefly gone through **the console of The Things Stack**, the backend portal that provides information on the status of our devices.

-The integration between the two services is a great milestone for makers or professionals working with LoRaWAN® devices and IoT development.
-As the Arduino Cloud and The Things Console handle the backend applications, you can focus on creating great projects with minimal effort.
-You can also monitor and control them through dashboards in the Arduino Cloud.